Reverse Mortgage Changes on Oct 2nd?? The Pros and Cons

-- Reduction in the Principal Lending Factor by 5%-11% on average, AKA the amount of equity the homeowner can access.
+- Reduction in the Principal Lending Factor by 5%-11% on average.
+This is also known as the amount of equity the homeowner can access.

-Ultimately what these reverse mortgage changes mean is that the bank and FHA will be adding less over time to the balance of the loan.
-Likewise, the Borrower will not be allowed to borrow as much money which will also reduce the amount of the mortgage and interest growth over time.
+Ultimately what these reverse mortgage changes mean is that the bank and FHA will be adding less overtime to the balance of the loan.
+Likewise, the Borrower will not be allowed to borrow as much money.
+This will also reduce the amount of mortgage and interest growth over time.

 This basic example illustrates the impact of these changes.

-Now my numbers are just estimates of course and many things may change with the actual implementation of the changes next month but if this scenario is accurate this homeowner will save just under $6,000 of their equity in the first year, an additional $4,000 the second year, and similar savings every year thereafter.
-Over the course of a 20-30 year lifespan these changes could potential protect tens if not hundreds of thousands of dollars of equity.
+Now my numbers are just estimates of course and many things may change with the actual implementation of the changes next month.
+But if this scenario is accurate this homeowner will save just under $6,000 of their equity in the first year.
+Along with an additional $4,000 the second year and similar savings every year thereafter.
+Over the course of a 20-30 year lifespan, these changes could potentially protect tens if not hundreds of thousands of dollars of equity.

-As you can see in the example provided, the reverse mortgage changes do limit the borrower initially but the end result of these changes is that the homeowners equity which typically is expected to be exhausted at age 90-95 will now be extended another 10-15 years.
-This protects both the homeowner, their estate, and the FHA Mortgage insurance fund making HECM Reverse Mortgages a better long-term option.
+As you can see in the example provided, the reverse mortgage changes do limit the borrower initially.
+However, the end result of these changes is that the homeowner’s equity, which typically is expected to be exhausted at age 90-95, will now be extended another 10-15 years.
+This protects both the homeowner, their estate, and the FHA Mortgage insurance fund.
+Therefore, making HECM Reverse Mortgages a better long-term option.

 Life expectancy today is just over 80 years in America and that number grows by about six months every year.
 In 20 years life expectancy is likely to be beyond 90 years of age.
-But imagine what will happen to that number if medical advancements are able to cure common diseases such as cancer, Diabetes, Heart Failure, Parkinsons, or Alzheimers disease.
+But imagine what will happen to that number if medical advancements can cure common diseases such as cancer, Diabetes, Heart Failure, Parkinson’s, or Alzheimer’s disease.
 There is a very real scenario where our children’s life expectancy could exceed 120 years and beyond.
-This all is speculative but it is non-the-less a real possibility and HUD recognizes the impact these changes could have on the viability of the Reverse Mortgage product which is why these changes were made now.
+This all is speculative but it is nonetheless a real possibility and HUD recognizes the impact these changes could have on the viability of the Reverse Mortgage product which is why these changes were made now.